-What distinguishes Persistence of Poverty from most other poverty studies is the way in which it conceptualises the problem and the variety of alternative analytical perspectives and fresh insights it offers into poverty that are key to addressing the problem.
+What distinguishes Persistence of Poverty from most other poverty studies is the way in which it conceptualises the problem and the variety of alternative analytical perspectives and its fresh insights into poverty, which are key to addressing the problem.
 In looking at the day to day lived realities of the poor, the volume points out that in order to understand poverty one must take into account the wider system of class and power relations in which it is rooted.
 It suggests that 'democracy in India may be as big a part of the problem as it is of the solution'.
 Selected Contents: Part I. Identifying the Poor; Part II.
 Targeting the Poor; Part III.
 Empowering the Poor; Part IV.
 Controlling the Poor; Part V. Improving the Lot of the Poor?
-Contributors: Venkatesh B. Athreya, Dwaipayan Bhattacharyya, Goran Diurfeldt, Iulia Eckert, Peggy Froerer, Nandini Gooptu, Dipankar Gupta, Barbara Harriss-White, Himanshu, Surinder S. Jodhka, Staffan Lindberg, Jos Mooij, Jonathan Parry, David Picherit, A. Rajagopal, Indrajit Roy, Arild Ruud, Kunal Sen, Penny Vera-Sanso, R. Vidyasagar 2014 978-93-8316-604-6 ₹745 446 pp Hardback Tamil Brahmans The Making of a Middle-Class Caste C. J. Fuller, Emeritus Professor of Anthropology at the London School of Economics and Political Science; and Haripriya Narasimhan, Assistant Professor of Social Anthropology and Sociology at the Indian Institute of Technology, Hyderabad
+Contributors: Venkatesh B. Athreya, Dwaipayan Bhattacharyya, Goran Djurfeldt, Julia Eckert, Peggy Froerer, Nandini Gooptu, Dipankar Gupta, Barbara Harriss-White, Himanshu, Surinder S. Jodhka, Staffan Lindberg, Jos Mooij, Jonathan Parry, David Picherit, A. Rajagopal, Indrajit Roy, Arild Ruud, Kunal Sen, Penny Vera-Sanso, R. Vidyasagar 2014 978-93-8316-604-6 ₹745 446 pp Hardback Enigma of the Kerala Woman, The A Failed Promise of Literacy Edited by Swapna Mukhopadhyay, former Professor of Economics, Institute of Economic Growth, and former Director, Institute of Social Studies Trust, New Delhi economic settings.

-In the twenty-first century, Indians have acquired a new global visibility, of rapid economic advancement and. in the information technology industry, spectacular prowess.
-In this book, the authors examine one particularly striking group: Tamil Brahmans-a formerly traditional, rural, high-caste elite who have transformed themselves into a new middle-class caste in India, the US, and elsewhere.
-Contents: Introduction I. The Village: Caste, Land, and Emigration to the City 2.
-Education and Employment in the Colonial Period 3.
-Education and Employment after Independence 4.
-The Changing Position of Women 5.
-Urban Ways of Life 6.
-Religion, Music, and Dance 7.
-Tamil Brahmans as a Middle-Class Caste.
-2015 978-93-8316-606-0 ₹750 288 pp Hardback Rights: Restricted Enigma of the Kerala Woman, The A Failed Promise of Literacy Edited by Swapna Mukhopadhyay, former Professor of Economics, Institute of Economic Growth, and former Director, Institute of Social Studies Trust, New Delhi This book consists of multi-disciplinary research carried out on various aspects of gender relations in Kerala by scholars from a range of social science disciplines under the Gender Network, a regional network of researchers investigating the phenomenon of gender under varied social and economic settings.
 The first section is devoted to case studies of women from the area of research and the second to photographs of Kerala women in various social settings with detailed anthropological captions.
 The book has a rich body of data which provides comparative figures relating to development indices for Kerala in relation to some other states, as well as India as a whole.
 2011 978-81-8735-844-2 ₹295 203 pp Paperback Rights: Restricted Marriage, Love, Caste and Kinship Support Lived Experiences of the Urban Poor in India Shalini Grover, Assistant Professorial Research Fellow, International Inequalities Institute, London School of Economics and Political Science